galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >
 >    > ### {% icon comment %} Do the same thing for the input control data set.
 >    >
->    > If you processed the RBFOX2 fastq dataset then do the same thing for the input control dataset or *vice verca*.
+>    > If you processed the RBFOX2 FASTQ dataset then do the same thing for the input control dataset or *vice verca*.
 >    {: .comment}
 >
-{: .hands_on}

 > ### {% icon question %} Questions
 >
 > 1. Can you think of a reason why we disabled the soft-clipping?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-In eCLIP the crosslinking position should be at the beginning of the second read.
-If we would enable soft-clipping, we would add potential bases with low quality at the end of our second reads that would blur our crosslinking position and we would lose precision to detect potential binding regions of RBFOX2.
+In eCLIP the cross linking position should be at the beginning of the second read.
+If we would enable soft-clipping, we would add potential bases with low quality at the end of our second reads that would blur our cross linking position and we would lose precision to detect potential binding regions of RBFOX2.
-> >
+> > {: .solution}
-> {: .solution}
+> {: .question}
 >
-{: .question}
+{: .hands_on}

 # Step 5: De-Duplication

 Lets return to the UMIs which we extracted in step three.
 Since we have mapped the reads to our reference genome, we can now identify which reads might be duplicated or not.
-The `UMI-tools` will help us again in this matter.
-More information on `UMI-tools` can be found [here](https://doi.org/10.1101/gr.209601.116).
+The [UMI-tools](https://doi.org/10.1101/gr.209601.116) will help us again in this matter.

 ## De-duplication with **UMI-tools deduplicate**